 There are more than 6 million car accidents in the U.S. each year, on average, according to data from the National Highway Traffic Safety Administration.
 That's a nerdy way of saying that accidents happen.

 Now imagine a world without car insurance.
 Each time you take the expensive machine out for a spin, you're essentially risking your bank account and some or all of your assets.

 An accident is more than an inconvenience.
 After all, the average property damage cost of a car accident in 2013, according to the National Safety Council, was $9,300.
 And that's not including accidents that cause disabling injuries, which averaged out to $80,700 per crash.

 A car insurance policy protects your finances from these astronomical (and unexpected) expenses.
 Aside from helping you with the cost of an accident, your car insurer can help protect you (and your assets) from liability lawsuits through your policy's liability coverage.

-A policy that includes liability coverage with high limits, comprehensive and collision coverage for your car, and medical payments coverage for you and your passengers can save you thousands after an accident (which was, after all, an accident).
+A policy that includes liability coverage with high limits, comprehensive and collision coverage for your car, and medical payments coverage for you and your passengers can save you thousands after an accident.

 2. saving time and inconvenience when accidents happen

 If you have car insurance, your insurer's expertise will help you through the unpleasant post-accident process, like working with another driver's insurer, walking you through the claims process, helping you find a great repair shop, and getting your claim settled quickly and fairly.
 And if you hit a proverbial bump in the road (like getting into an accident with an uninsured driver), your insurance company can help you recover costs through your policy's uninsured motorist coverage.

 Accidents are hard enough without having to go it alone.